Lenny Kravitz gets his star on the Hollywood Walk of Fame - ExBulletin

 Kravitz opened up about how he moved to Los Angeles from New York when he was 11 and how the city meant so much to him.

-“I am forever grateful to everyone who took the time to be here today, but I am especially honored to see the people who have watched me grow into an artist,” Kravitz said.
+“I am forever grateful to everyone who took the time to be here today, but I am especially honored to see the people who have seen me develop into an artist,” Kravitz said.

 |